Wednesday, 15 April 2020

-Another story of conversion is told in the way another church, Mikri Panaghia or the Church of Our Lady of the Angels, has been a church first, then a mosque, and once more a church.
+Another story of conversion is told in another church, Mikri Panaghia or the Church of Our Lady of the Angels.
+It was a church first, then a mosque, and once more a church.

 In the closing days of Venetian rule, a three-aisled church was built by the Dominican friars on the corner where Nikifórou Foká Street and Arampatzoglou (Thessaloníkis) Street meet and it was dedicated to Saint Mary Magdalene.